-Best Oxygen Nitrox Analyzer for Scuba Diving (Pro Guide)
+Best Oxygen Nitrox Analyzer (for Scuba Diving)

-What is a Oxygen Nitrox Analyzer?
+What Is an Oxygen Nitrox Analyzer?

-When Should I use an Oxygen Nitrox Analyzer?
+When Should I Use an Oxygen Nitrox Analyzer?

 - Divers: Oxygen nitrox analyzers are used by divers and equipment technicians to verify oxygen concentrations within the tank.

 - Dive Shops: These are used in dive shops for verification purposes at dive fill stations.

 Diving is mainly performed using compressed air.
 This is fresh air with a nominal oxygen concentration of 20.9%.

 However, enriched air nitrox (EAN), or Nitrox for short, is a common alternative.
 Nitrox is a gas mixture with increased oxygen beyond 20.9%.